Guide to hiring employees in Indonesia

 Public holidays

-As stipulated by the Labor Law in Indonesia, employees can take all national public holidays off.
+As stipulated by Indonesian labour laws, employees can take all national public holidays off.
 If they are required to work on public holidays, they should be compensated with overtime pay.

 Public holidays include: